 Does Anyone Regret Buying the Jeep Gladiator?

-You’ll notice that 2020 Jeep Gladiator models are starting to hit used truck lots.
-Also, the 2021 model is out too, but is it worth buying?
-With the Jeep Gladiator being such a new truck, it could be a gamble.
+You’ll notice that 2020 Jeep Gladiator and newer models are starting to hit used truck lots.
+Also, the 2023 model is currently out too, but is it worth buying?
+With the 2023 Jeep Gladiator being such a niche truck, it could be a gamble.
 So, let’s see what the owners thought.

 Is the Jeep Gladiator worth buying?

-According to Edmunds, the ride quality can feel jiggly at times with the 2021 Jeep Gladiator.
+Reportedly, the ride quality can feel jiggly at times with the 2021 Jeep Gladiator.
 But this is due to the solid-axle front suspension.
 Plus, the boxy shape of the truck generates noticeable wind noise.
 However, the Gladiator has a longer wheelbase than the Jeep Wrangler.
 As a result, it has a smoother performance.